NIERAII/PROCPROGINCIDENT/README.md

 # PROCPROGINCIDENT
 **I HATE WORKING**
 This repo is basically my procedural programming ~~home~~work
+Also, these are just bare files, without the project itself, so yeah, deal with it.

 **Feel free to steal it**
 *But at least change smth a lil bit*